-The President between the Queen (right) and Princess Margaret at Windsor Castle state dinner: Enjoy your stay-but please, no food tass The Upstaged Summit Ilying home from Europe last week, Ronald Reagan could console himself with the thought that he had played his role flawlessly.
+Lester Sloan-Newswee The President between the Queen (right) and Princess Margaret at Windsor Castle state dinner: Enjoy your stay-but please, no food taster The Upstaged Summit Ronald Reagan could console himself with the thought that he had played his role flawlessly.
 He had shaken hands with the Pope, gone riding with the Queen, clowned for photographers at the Berlin wall.
-He had reaffirmed Western values in a Churchillian speech to the members of Parliament, softpedaled American deterrent strategy before the West German Bundestag and mollified the European peace movement by accepting NATO's renewed quest for "genuine détente."
-The script was well written, and he had stuck to it-and if, in the end, his debut in transatlantic diplomacy seemed more stagecraft than statecraft, his handlers professed themselvés satisfied with his performance.
+He had reaffirmed Western values in a Churchillian speech to the members of Parliament, soft-pedaled American deterrent strategy before the West German Bundestag and mollified the European peace movement by accepting NATO's renewed quest for "genuine détente."
+The script was well written, and he had stuck to it-and if, in the end, his debut in transatlantic diplomacy seemed more stagecraft than statecraft, his handlers professed themselves satisfied with his performance.
 "We have done what we set out to do, and we have done it well," said one.
 In fact, the President's ten days of ceremonious summitry had been rudely upstaged by the Israeli march on Beirut-a real-world crisis that only compounded the continuing tensions of the vest-pocket war in the South Atlantic and that forced Reagan into the middle reaches of the nightly television news.
 "It's unfortunate that when the President goes overseas you get five minutes of Lebanon and Israel followed by five minutes on the Falklands, then 60 seconds of the President followed by five minutes of [John] Hinckley," sighed an Administration official in Washington.
 "We do all this drama, and then we wind up with this.
-Politically, it was silly . . . it didn't give us a goose" in the polls.
+Politically, it was silly... it didn't give us a goose" in the polls.
 What it did give them was a confusing lesson in crisis-juggling that left Reagan, in particular, exhausted.
 Faithfully adhering to a rigorous itinerary that took them from Paris to Rome to London in a single day, Reagan and his entourage tended their multiple crises on the fly and off the cuff-in huddled caucuses early in the morning and late at night and with hurried phone calls during lulls in the schedule.
-"It certainly tested our ability to deal with fifteen The Reagans with Pope John Paul II: No rest for the weary
+"It certainly tested our ability to deal with fifteen ence with John Paul II that was timed for the morning news shows back home, Reagan at times seemed ready to nod off.
+He was still drowsy during his lunch with Italian President Sandro Pertini, and a BBC commentator covering his arrival in London waspishly observed that he "looks like John Wayne on a bad day."
+Reports later in the week suggested Reagan had been so tired that he was sometimes unable to follow his staff's briefings on the rapidly balls in the air," said one frazzled senior hand.
+"I've never had so many midnight meetings."
+Arriving in Rome for an audishifting situation in the Middle East.